Palais de la Bourse

 Palais de la Bourse, Neoclassical trading palace in Place du Commerce, Nantes, France.

-The Palais de la Bourse features a western facade adorned with ten ionic columns and allegorical statues created by Jean-Baptiste-Joseph Debay in 1812.
+Palais de la Bourse is a neoclassical trading building located in Place du Commerce that was constructed over several decades starting in 1790.
+Its western facade features ten ionic columns and allegorical statues created by Jean-Baptiste-Joseph Debay.

 Location: Nantes